AI-Augmented Workflow & Agentic CRM Dashboard

 Every tool has a sweet spot.
 This chart maps where each one is strongest across the design pipeline, and the combination I used for Velocity CRM.

-Full AI-Augmented Workflow
+Fully AI-Augmented Workflow

 Every phase produces something real: a spec, a token file, a prototype.
 The workflow fits inside a standard Figma-based or Claude Design-based pipeline, or it cuts the design file out and ships tokens straight to code.
 I built it as a bridge between how design teams work now and where AI takes them next.